DCotterill/halixia-hugo/content/ma/the-nhs-healthcheck-130.md

 layout: static
 ---

-A health check-up for adults 40 to 74 in England
+A health check-up for adults 40 to 74 in England.

 This 5-year check-up is aimed at adults in England aged 40 to 74.
 It's designed to detect early signs of stroke, kidney disease, heart disease, type 2 diabetes and dementia.